JimsLau/James-Lau-Project05/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+App inspired by Simon Bloom's Fun Food Friends

 ## Scope Outline:

 This app was created initially for Salad Club day at HackerYou, giving users the ability to log what they will be bringing.
 I have changed it to a more versatile item recording app for multiple users.
-This app can be used for pot lucks, boardgame nights, sporting event, etc..
+This app can be used for pot lucks, boardgame nights, sporting events, etc..

 ## MVP (Minimum Viable Product) Goals: